marlonmatthew/react-portfolio/README.md

 https://my-react-app-portfolio.herokuapp.com/

-If you wish to run this app in locally, follow the installation instructions.
+If you wish to run this app locally, follow the installation instructions.

 ---